mike-french/myrex/README.md

 `greedy` or `non-greedy` behaviour.

 However, there is an option to choose how multiple matches are handled:
-* _First_ - stop at the first successful match and return the capture.
+* _One_ - stop at the first successful match and return the capture.
   If it is a oneshot execution, then teardown the NFA process network.
   If it is a batch execution, then just halt the `Executor` process.
 * _All_ - wait for all traversals to complete and return all possible captures.

-The first match is non-deterministic - the clue is in the name _*N*_ FA :)
+The _One_ match is non-deterministic - the clue is in the name _*N*_ FA :)
+The match is not necessarily the first in order in the input string, it is just the first successful traversal to complete execution.

 The actual outcome depends on the Erlang BEAM scheduler.
 If the regular expression is not ambiguous, then the option should be _first,_ because there may be a long delay to wait for all failure traversals to finish.